 Avalanche Level II

 Leave No Trace Trainer

 Wilderness First Responder/CPR

 Emergency Medical Technician I

 Everything I hoped for.
-Both of these guys are top notch guides.
-These guys consistently used every opportunity to teach us how to be better climbers.
+Both of these guys are top-notch guides.
+They consistently used every opportunity to teach us how to be better climbers.
 I was impressed how they would tutor us, but not treat us like children.
-They expected us to be experienced climbers and demanded that we rise to the occasion. […]
+They expected us to be experienced climbers and demanded that we rise to the occasion.
+It was […]